The UK’s most lucrative credit card perk is better than ever: A review of the British Airways American Express Premium Plus Card

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-British Airways’ Executive Club is probably the largest and most well-known airline loyalty program in the United Kingdom.
-One of the easiest and quickest ways to collect Avios, the currency of Executive Club, is with a British Airways-branded American Express credit card.
+British Airways’ Executive Club is the largest and most well-known airline loyalty programme in the United Kingdom.
+One of the easiest and quickest ways to collect Avios, the currency of Executive Club, is with a British Airways cobranded American Express credit card.

-There are two of these cards available: the British Airways American Express Card and this British Airways American Express Premium Plus Card.
+There are two of these cards available: the British Airways American Express Card and the British Airways American Express Premium Plus Card.
 The latter card earns Avios at a better rate but is more expensive.
-But overall, the Premium Plus Card offers an excellent all-around value proposition, especially for its very lucrative Companion Voucher offer.
+But, overall, the Premium Plus Card offers an excellent all-around value proposition, especially for its very lucrative Companion Voucher offer.

 There is no minimum income requirement to be approved for this card.
-However, if you already hold an American Express card in the UK, be sure to note the new restrictions on welcome bonuses.
+However, if you already hold an American Express card in the U.K., be sure to note the American Express restrictions on welcome bonuses.